What the Way You Walk Says About You

 The study came to the following conclusion: People who are more nervous turn to the left more often than those who are more relaxed.

-It’s thought that activity in the right hemisphere of the brain, which is associated with increased anxiety, is responsible for this deviation to the left.
+The researches believed that activity in the right hemisphere of the brain, which is associated with increased anxiety, is responsible for this deviation to the left.

-See also: Lose weight by walking
+See also: Lose Weight by Walking

 According to a recent study, researchers at the Albert Einstein School of Medicine identified a condition known as Motive Cognitive Risk Syndrome (MCR).